 - Tools come with friendly product pages and instruction manuals.
 Craftsmen are often a pain to deal with.

 - Tools patiently wait while you figure out what needs to be done.
-Craftsmen get pissed off.
+Busy craftsman quickly grows impatient.

 - If you are perfectionist about something, you just have to do it yourself.
 Professionals are always in hurry.
 They leave little imperfections all over the place.